 Now that you've got the bleach spots how you want them, let your sweatshirt sit for at least an hour or so.
 I laid mine out in the sun and I think that helped some of the pink sections become a bit lighter pink.
 (The spots get lighter after you wash and dry it too).

 Then toss it in the washing machine (on its own or with any other items you bleached).
 You can put it in the dryer as usual too.

 Come join us on an ILP adventure!

 The sweatshirt if way cooler if you've actually volunteered with ILP right?
-I kinda love that I get to brag about the fact that I've spent a summer in Thailand and walked on the Great Wall and backpacked around Europe every time someone asks me about the ILP shirt I'm wearing.
+I kinda love that I get to brag about the fact that I've spent a summer in Thailand and and backpacked around Europe every time someone asks me about the ILP shirt I'm wearing.

 And you can too!
 Learn more about which countries you can volunteer in by clicking that button and start dreaming up the adventures you can have next semester.